Institutions of society examples. Social institution: concept, types, functions

 Informal institutions- their activities are not established by formal acts, that is, laws, orders, documents.

-Material prepared: Melnikova Vera Aleksandrovna
+Material prepared by: Melnikova Vera Aleksandrovna

 Lecture:

-The concept and types of social institutions
+Concept and types of social institutions

 Examples of social institutions by area: